shemaiahCox/shemaiahCox/README.md

 ### One of my favourite quotes

-> "Do something today, your future self will thank you for."
+> "Do something today that your future self will thank you for."

 ### Favourite things to do